onegronm/design-patterns/README.md

     - Excessive memory may be needed to support undo/redo operations.
     - Avoiding error accumulation during undo/redo in numerical analysis applications.
 - ### Iterator
-  - *Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation*
+  - *Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.*
   - It also places the task of traversal on the iterator object, not on the aggregate, which simplifies the aggregate interface and implementation, and places the responsibility where it should be.
   - #### Benefits
     - Flexibility.
 Aggregate and traversal objects are decoupled and can evolve separately.